Installing and Upgrading N1MM Logger+

 There are some default settings in Windows that can affect the way the program operates.
 To avoid problems, it is suggested that you change these settings.
 Note that these changes are in Windows, not in N1MM Logger+.

 The first has to do with USB hubs (ports).
 The Windows default behavior for USB hubs is to shut them down to save power after a period of inactivity.
 Unfortunately, the only activity Windows appears to be aware of is keyboard or mouse activity.
-A USB port that is being used for something else, such as a USB-to-serial adapter, looks to Windows as if it is inactive, and Windows shuts that USB hub down after a few minutes.
+A USB port that is being used for something else, such as a USB-to-serial adapter, looks to Windows as if it is inactive, and Windows can shut that USB hub down after a few minutes.
 This will cause the port to stop working, and if you go into the Configurer to make changes, the program will be unable to open the port when you exit the Configurer.

 The solution to this comes in two steps, but first, be sure that the USB device you’re having trouble with is connected to its port.
 Now open Device Manager, expand the section on Universal Serial Bus controllers, and then open each entry labelled either “Generic USB Hub”, “USB Root Hub” or “USB 3.0 eXtensible Host Controller” (or something similar), open its Properties dialog, select the Power Management tab, and uncheck the check box called “Allow the computer to turn off this device to save power”.

 The second involves Power Options on the Control Panel.
-You will not necessarily find all of these settings on every system, but every system running N1MM Logger+ or any other logging software should be set to minimize Windows “power saving”.
+You will not necessarily find all of these settings on every system, but every system running N1MM Logger+ or any other real-time logging software should be set to minimize Windows “power saving”.

 Open the Control Panel and select Power Options.
 One of the “Plans” will be “High Performance” – select it.
 Then click “Change plan settings” and set “put the computer to sleep” to “never”.
 If found, also select “Change advanced power settings” and set “Sleep | “Hibernate after” to “Never” and “Allow hybrid sleep” to “Off”.
 In “USB Settings” set “USB selective suspend setting” to “Disabled” and under “PCI Express” set “Link State Power Management” to “Off”.
 Also set “Wireless adapter Settings” to “Maximum Performance”.